Elevating from Social Media Monitoring to Social Listening

 Social Media Monitoring

-Social media monitoring is often accomplished through social media management software, like Sprout Social or Hootsuite, or manually through native social media networks.
-Because of the interconnectedness of social media monitoring and social media management, social media monitoring offers limited reporting capabilities on its own; rather, mentions caught via social monitoring are folded into standard social media reporting metrics.
-Metrics social platforms want you to report on, regardless of how well such metrics align with your strategic priorities.
+Because social media monitoring and social media management are interconnected, social media monitoring offers limited reporting capabilities on its own.
+Mentions caught via social monitoring are folded into standard social media reporting metrics, the metrics social platforms want you to report on, regardless of how well they align with your strategic priorities.

 Social Listening